 HR & Recruiting

-Use AI to draft learning content and training materials, generating initial outlines, structure, and first drafts that L&D can refine.
+Use AI to draft and structure learning content and training materials—turning topic briefs or source documents into module outlines, first-draft lessons, microlearning, and facilitator guides that L&D teams can refine.

 Why the human is still essential here